-- (i) Managing the relative term to maturity of insurance treasury assets; - (ii) Investing in liquid, senior ranking securities; and - (iiI) Compliance with regulated solvency margins as stipulated by regulation.
+- (i) Managing the relative term to maturity of insurance treasury assets; - (ii) Investing in liquid, senior ranking securities; and - (iii) Compliance with regulated solvency margins as stipulated by regulation.

-Liquidity management is delegated, under the Management Deed, to Co-op Bank's Treasurer under the oversight of the Asset Liability Committee.
+Liquidity management is delegated, under the Management Deed, to Co-op Bank's Treasurer under the oversight of Co-op Bank's Assets and Liabilities Committee.